 You can visit www.lasvegasnevada.gov/

-CCSD schools- mask update
+CCSD schools- mask required on buses only

 CCSD will implement the hybrid instructional model for students in the upcoming 2021-2022 school year.
 Students who choose to return to school full time, will do so.
 Students will also be allowed to continue virtual learning if they wish.